-Pomarine Jaegar Dark Morph: This large jaeger is dark brown except for white patches near underwing tips and sides of under tail.
+Pomarine Jaeger: The dar morph of this large jaeger is dark brown except for white patches near underwing tips and sides of under tail.
 Light morph has white neck, pale yellow collar, white lower breast, mottled breast band, sides.
 Thick bill, pale base, two long central feathers twisted vertically on tail.
 Diet includes fish and small birds.
 Strong steady flight with deep wing beats.
 Sexes are similar.

 Range and Habitat